storybookjs/frontpage/README.md

 Within the release's `.md` file, frontmatter is used to create a page title, while the rest of the content is parsed using `gatsby-transformer-remark` and styled with selectors in `src/styles/formatting.js`.

+### Search

+Search within the docs is powered by [DocSearch](https://docsearch.algolia.com/).
+In order for this to work, an environment variable is required:

+`GATSBY_ALGOLIA_API_KEY`

+In development and with local production builds, that environment variable can be configured with `.env` files as explaned [here](https://www.gatsbyjs.com/docs/environment-variables/#client-side-javascript).
+In deploy previews and production deploys, that variable is set with Netlify's build variables.

+The site is crawled every 24 hours so any updates will be reflected in that amount of time.

 ## Tooling

 This project uses these tools to make our job easier.